DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 ## Importing

-Use the following import sentence in order to use a plugin with embedded theme components:
+Use the following statement to import a plugin with embedded theme components:

 ```js
 import { Grid } from '@devexpress/dx-react-grid-material-ui';